Health and welfare

 Student Welfare Service

-The Student Welfare Service, based in the Percy Gee Building, provides a practical service designed to meet the needs of all students, including mature, postgraduate and international students.
+The Student Welfare Service, based in the Charles Wilson Building, provides a practical service designed to meet the needs of all students, including mature, postgraduate and international students.

 Student Welfare Officers offer specialist advice on issues including